CodePushGo/website/src/content/blog/en/how-to-use-capgo-documentation-for-ota-updates.md

 });
 ```

 These settings ensure updates are reliable while allowing you to tailor the process to your app's needs.
-Always test updates thoroughly in Capgo's staging environment before rolling them out to production [\[2\]](https://dev.to/arnosolo/ionic-appflow-live-update-alternative-55c3).
+Always test updates thoroughly in CodePushGo's staging environment before rolling them out to production [\[2\]](https://dev.to/arnosolo/ionic-appflow-live-update-alternative-55c3).

 ## Problem Solving Guide

-Capgo's error logs and built-in tools help tackle OTA update challenges while keeping your app compliant with store requirements.
+CodePushGo's error logs and built-in tools help tackle OTA update challenges while keeping your app compliant with store requirements.

 ### Common Issues and Solutions